Tax Code br – What Do They Mean?

 Taxable pay£32,430

-The process is different if an employee has a letter K in their tax code.
+The process differs if employees have a letter K in their tax code.

 Where to find the tax code?